CalvinRen/CalvinRen/README.md

 - 🔭 I’m currently pursuing my Bachelor degree of Computer Science at Chongqing Unvierstiy
 - 🌱 I’m currently a Visiting Student(UCInspire) at University of California Irvine
-- 👯 I’m applying for Master program at North America.
+- 👯 I’m applying for Graduate program at North America.
 - 💬 Ask me about everything
 - 📫 How to reach me: qixuanr1@uci.edu / calvin123@cqu.edu.cn